 Tudor, C. L. and H. Appel, “Is Eastern Europe to Blame for Falling Corporate Taxes in Europe?
 The Politics of Tax Competition Following EU Enlargement,” East European Politics & Societies & Cultures, Vol. 30 Num.
 4 (2016): 855-884.
 DOI:10.1177/0888325416663834.

 This project investigates women's political and economic rights across more than four centuries in France and Western Europe.
 I present a cautionary tale of the fragility of rights and sobering origin story of a distinctively modern form of gender inequality and its enduring legacy.
 I combine qualitative and quantitative analyses to reverse a popular narrative asserting the progressive emancipation of women.
 In popular rhetoric and the social sciences alike, there is a common assumption that women were universally subordinate and without rights until the late 19th century at which point, they were slowly but progressively liberated.
 In contrast, I show that the very birth of economic and political liberalism marked a reversal in women's public rights.
-The French Revolution, the embodiment of democratization and of modern economic rights and freedoms, facilitated the exclusion of women from formal politics and a critical alteration in family property laws.
+The French Revolution, the embodiment of democratization and of modern economic rights and freedoms, facilitated the exclusion of women from formal politics, a critical alteration in family property laws, and a shift in the relationship between these political and economic institutions.
 Using archival and primary sources I demonstrate the surprisingly widespread participation of women in early modern assembly meetings across France and highlight its connection to patriarchal lineage-based property relations.
 I then qualitatively trace the post-revolutionary reforms that excluded women from politics and elevated husbands over lineage in family property relations.
 Finally, I quantitatively and qualitatively show that the power of husbands in modern French civil law, especially with respect to property, stymied women's suffrage efforts and political participation not only in France but also in Germany and across Europe.